 CAIS offers Drug and Alcohol Counselling and is not able to offer long term Counselling on other issues.

 Who are Counsellors?

-All our Counsellors are members of the British Association for Counselling & Psychotherapy (BACP) with six being BACP Accredited Counsellors and others working towards this accreditation.
-Our Counsellors are either qualified in Counselling or are on student placement and all have a drug and alcohol speciality.
+All our Counsellors are members of the British Association for Counselling & Psychotherapy (BACP).
+Our Counsellors are either qualified in Counselling or are on student placement as part of our excellent Student Program and all have a drug and alcohol speciality.